Stew Days Are the Best Days

 Tips for recipe success

 - Brown the meat in batches to avoid overcrowding the pan.
-If you overcrowd, the meat will steam instead of sear.
+If you overcrowd the meat, it will steam instead of sear.

 - Spice level.
 Although this recipe isn’t meant to be all that spicy, you could leave a few of the chile seeds in it if you wanted to make it a bit spicier.